spierala/blog-posts/introducing-signal-store.md

 - Feature Store automatically uses all the extensions of the Redux Store (e.g. Redux DevTools extension, ImmutableState extension)
 - Feature Store and Component Store share the same API
 - Learning one state container helps learning the rest of the bunch:
-  - E.g. you can undo state changes with the Undo Extension by dispatching an `undo` action: you can expect to have an `undo` method on Feature Store and Component Store!
   - Do you like the memoized selectors of the Redux Store?
 Feel free to use them with Feature Store and Component Store!
+  - Do you trigger API calls in effects using the Redux Store?
+You can be sure there will be something for effects in Feature Store and Component Store: `rxEffect`
   - Did you master the Feature Store API?
 You mastered Component Store at the same time!
 Both share the same API.

 ## Lightweight